 TreasuryDirect will generally credit your account with the funds within two business days.

 How to Redeem a Savings Bond by Mail

-To redeem a Series HH savings bond (or a Series 1 savings bond not accepted by your local bank), you’ll need to complete FS Form 1522 and mail the completed form along with the savings bond to the Department of the Treasury at:
+To redeem a paper savings bond, you’ll need to complete FS Form 1522 and mail the completed form along with the savings bond to the Department of the Treasury at:

 Treasury Retail Securities Services

 Minneapolis, MN 55480-9150